Family Connections Program

-The Circle of Life Program works in partnership with our communities to provide services that support First Nations women and their families.
-This program supports the development of the physical, emotional, intellectual, social, and spiritual well being of all peoples.
+The Family Connections Program works in partnership with our communities to provide services that support First Nations women and their families.
+This program supports the development of the physical, emotional, intellectual, social, and spiritual wellbeing of all peoples.
 The members we serve in this program are prenatal/postnatal mothers, children from birth to 6 years of age, older children including youth, and their families.
-The Circle of Life Program ensures that there is a strong emphasize on prevention and safety through all programs administered in this cluster.
-Please refer to Appendix H – TCHSS Lifecycle Model.
+The Family Connections Program ensures that there is a strong emphasize on prevention and safety through all programs administered in this cluster.

-The Circle of Life Program coordinates the Canadian Prenatal Nutrition Program’s (CPNP), and the Circle of Life Program.
+The Mental Health & Addictions Program coordinates the Canadian Prenatal Nutrition Program’s (CPNP), and the Family Connections Program.
 The enhanced Canadian Prenatal Nutrition Program’s (CPNP) goal aims to improve maternal and infant health through education provided to pre-pubertal, preconception, prenatal and postnatal women.
 CPNP has an intensive 26 session program that aims to support, counsel and educate prenatal and postnatal mothers.
 The goal is to improve maternal and infant nutritional health by providing a greater depth of service to women earlier in their pregnancy and for a longer duration postpartum.
 The program has a particular focus on those who are facing difficult life circumstances that threaten their health and the development of their babies.

-Circle of Life Program is designed to empower all First Nations Women within childbearing years in making healthier lifestyle choices and to decrease the number of alcohol and/or drug exposed births in our community.
+The Family Connection Program is designed to empower all First Nations Women within childbearing years in making healthier lifestyle choices and to decrease the number of alcohol and/or drug exposed births in our community.
 In the event that children have been exposed to alcohol during pregnancy, the program works with the family to ensure that they have the supports, services and information needed to improve the quality of life of those who experience Fetal Alcohol Spectrum Disorder (FASD), and their families.
-The program promotes this by working collaboratively with the Nursing, Holistic Wellness, and Healthy Living Programs to provide seamless service.
+The program promotes this by working collaboratively with the Nursing, Mental Health & Addictions, and Healthy Living Programs to provide seamless service.

-The Circle of Life Program offers home visits to families.
+The Family Connections Program offers home visits to families.
 This is a unique program that provides intensive case management, support and advocacy.
-The home visitors support the parents in building strong relationships with their children and families.
+These home visitors (mentors) support the parents in building strong relationships with their children and families.
 In addition they provide information, teach life skills, provide advocacy, and encourage families to work toward developing and maintaining healthy lifestyle choices.
 This is done by connecting the families with community services, assisting and supporting them with goal setting and focusing on the families’ strengths.

 Maternal & Newborn Health Program